chimeng62/ha_picture_element_drag_and_drop/GITHUB-PAGES.md

 - Both local and GitHub Pages versions work independently

 ## 🔧 **Troubleshooting:**

+**"HttpError: Not Found" or "Get Pages site failed"?**
+1. Try the alternative workflow: Use `deploy-simple.yml` instead
+2. In repository Settings → Pages:
+   - Change Source to "Deploy from a branch"
+   - Select "gh-pages" branch (created by workflow)
+   - Select "/ (root)" folder
+3. The simpler workflow uses `peaceiris/actions-gh-pages` which is more reliable

 **Build fails?**
 - Check the Actions tab for error details